sybrew/the-seo-framework/readme.txt

 TODO remove unusued Utils\normalize_generation_args imports (and other imports..)
 TODO find new public function and filters via @since 4.3.0.*?...
 TODO find repeated tsf() calls in functions.
-TODO mark subroutine methods in Factory private?
+TODO mark subroutine methods in Meta private?

 TODO "Note: The input value of this field may be used to describe the name of the site elsewhere."
 	-> Tell that it should be the brand name?